 We all know the reputation Apple has for ensuring its tech is safe and protected from online threats.
-But more and more iPhone users are turning to VPN apps to give them an extra layer of security - not to mention all the other handy uses that come with them.
+But more and more iPhone users are turning to a VPN to give them an extra layer of security - not to mention all the other handy uses that come with them.

 Using one of the best iPhone VPN choices ensures you maintain anonymity whilst browsing.
 This allows you to retain your digital privacy, while also allowing for other neat features like accessing geo-restricted content and circumventing censorship.
-Handy if you're struggling to use WhatsApp in China or login to Facebook at your school.

 How to choose the best iPhone VPN app